yaoyaoustc/ML-strategy/Phase2-data.md

-# Phase 2: Data Understanding
+# Phase 2: Data Collection and Preparation

 ## Data Collection
 1. Detail various sources and steps to extract data